larsdehlwes/Submission_-_FieldPRO/README.md

 3. and the directory with the deployment files for GCP deployment ([deploy/](deploy/) directory).

 ## Calibration results
-First, we predicted the leakage current (in the given units) of piezo crystal as a function of the piezo crystal temperature using least squared linear regression as
+First, we predicted the leakage current (in the given units) of the piezo crystal as a function of the piezo crystal temperature using least squared linear regression as
 $$\text{hourly discharge through leakage (given units)} = 3.331^{\pm 0.026} + 0.04053^{\pm 0.00095} \cdot \frac{\theta_{\text{piezo}}}{{}^\circ C}, $$
 where the confidence interval of the parameters was chosen to be $99\\%$.

-Second, we could fit the actual precipitation measure by the reference weather station against the surplus of discharge.
+Second, we could fit the actual precipitation measured by the reference weather station against the surplus of discharge.
 We obtained the relation
 $$\text{precipitation (in mm)} = \frac{\text{actual hourly discharge (given units)} - \text{hourly discharge through leakage (given units)} - 59.3^{\pm 89.2}}{37.8^{\pm 5.4}} ,$$
 where the confidence interval of the parameters was chosen to be $95\\%$.